Dumbo

 Dumbo was released on October 23, 1941, where it was met with critical acclaim for its story, humor, visuals, and music.
 The film was later criticized for stereotyping of black people.
 Its accolades include an Academy Award for Best Scoring of a Musical Picture.
-In 2017, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically and aesthetically significant".
+In 2017, this film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically and aesthetically significant".

-In the years following its initial release, Dumbo remains popular ever since, with a popular theme park attraction, merchandise products, a television series, and a live-action adaptation.
+In the years following its initial release, Dumbo has remained popular, spawning a popular theme park attraction, merchandise products, a television series, and a live-action adaptation.

 Plot

 In Florida, while a large circus spends the off-season in its winter grounds, a flock of white storks delivers many babies to the animals.
 One elephant, Mrs. Jumbo, does not receive her baby, and keeps scanning the sky in hope.
-The next spring, the circus sets out on a new tour.
-A belated stork catches up with a moving train named Casey Jr. and drops off the expected baby elephant, Jumbo Jr. The other elephants are initially delighted, until they see the baby has revealed far-oversized ears, and mockingly nickname him "Dumbo".
+The next spring, the circus loads up its train, Casey Jr., and sets out on a new tour.
+A belated stork catches up with the train and drops off the expected baby elephant, Jumbo Jr. The other elephants are initially delighted, until the baby sneezes and reveals far-oversized ears; they then mockingly nickname him "Dumbo".
 Mrs. Jumbo shows her baby great care and love, defending him from the others' abuse.

 Being clumsy due to his ears, Dumbo is made into a sideshow attraction.
-When some rowdy boys start to bully Dumbo and his ears, even breaking into his pen, the furious Mrs. Jumbo spanks their leader.
-The circus staff is drawn in by the commotion and sees Mrs. Jumbo throwing hay bales at spectator, the shocked staff remove Dumbo from the pen, causing Mrs. Jumbo to be further enraged, eventually dousing the circus’s ringmaster in a water tub.
-She is subsequently deemed mad and locked up in a cage, while Dumbo is blamed for the incident by the elephants, and is still bullied by the others.
+When some rowdy boys start to bully Dumbo, even breaking into his pen to tug on his ears, a furious Mrs. Jumbo spanks their leader and starts throwing hay bales at other spectators.
+The ringmaster and his staff separate Mrs. Jumbo and her baby, causing her to douse the Ringmaster in a water vat and attack the other men.
+She is eventually restrained in a locked train car as a mad elephant; the other elephants blame the incident on Dumbo being a "freak", and continue to shun him.

-After scaring off the other elephants, Timothy, a mouse that travels with the circus, befriends Dumbo and decides to make him a star.
+Timothy, a mouse that travels with the circus, decides to intervene in the situation; scaring off the adult elephants, he befriends Dumbo and decides to make him a star.
 He whispers in the ringmaster's ear while the latter sleeps, convincing him to try a new stunt with Dumbo as the top of a pyramid of elephants.
 Dumbo trips on his ears during the show and knocks over the pyramid, injuring the others and causing the big top to collapse.
-After, all elephants exile Dumbo permanently as he is put in with the clowns' firemen act, regularly jumping from a "burning building" prop into a vat of pie filling.
-Despite his newfound popularity, he hates the new performance and is upset.
+Dumbo is demoted to being a part of the clowns' fireman act, in which he has to dress as a baby and jump from a burning platform into a vat of pie filling.
+The other elephants disown Dumbo as an elephant for disgracing himself in this way; despite his newfound popularity with the clowns, Dumbo becomes depressed.